laudspeaker/laudspeaker/README.md

 We are looking for proactive developers who take pride in their work and can ship high quality code quickly, and we think one of the best ways of seeing that is through contributions!

 - If there's a fit we'll email you back, and set up time for a call with one of the founders
-- After that we'll typically engage in a paid trial, after which we both have the chance to decide whether to work together!
+- After that we'll typically engage in a paid trial work period, after which we both have the chance to decide whether to work together!

 ## A quick how to for contribution: